 Some devices let users preprogram frequently spoken phrases.
 The machines come with male, female, and youth voices.

 Devices do not always require users to have function in their hands.
 Alternative input methods include using a headstick or other tool held in the mouth or eye blinks.
-Some devices can function with a joystick or trackball, which may be helpful for users who have limited use of their hands.
+Some devices can function with a switch, joystick or trackball, which may be helpful for users who have limited use of their hands.

 It's important to take into consideration the type of communication device that will be most helpful.
 Some factors to consider include: